sardana-org/sardana-training/developers/README.md

-3. Controllers - demonstrates how to write your own controllers in order to access a particular hardware or to achieve a specific calculation result for the pseduo elements.
+3. Controllers - demonstrates how to write your own controllers in order to access a particular hardware or to achieve a specific calculation result for the pseudo elements.
 This materials are supported by some examples of controllers that can be found in the controllers sub-directory.

 4. MacroServer - reviews all the macro features and describes the roles of